Superchunk: History

-Superchunk also recorded a cover version of "Say My Name" by Destiny's Child for Engine Room Recordings' compilation album Guilt by Association, which was set to be released in September 2007.
+Superchunk also recorded a cover version of "Say My Name" by Destiny's Child for Engine Room Recordings' compilation album Guilt by Association, which was released September 4, 2007.

 Superchunk appeared at Coachella Valley Music and Arts Festival in Indio, California, on April 18, 2009, along with other acts like Yeah Yeah Yeahs, The Killers, M.I.A., TV on the Radio, Band of Horses.

 On April 7, 2009, Superchunk released the Leaves in the Gutter EP, their first CD release in seven years.
 It consisted of three unreleased tracks, in addition to "Misfits and Mistakes" and an acoustic version of the new song "Learned to Surf".

 On May 28, 2009, the band announced a new 7-inch, "Crossed Wires" b/w "Blinders (Fast Vers.)", which released on July 7, 2009.
 It was initially limited to a pressing of 1000 on clear vinyl.

 On July 27, 2010, the band covered The Cure's In Between Days for AV Club Undercover.

 The band's ninth studio album, Majesty Shredding, was released on September 14, 2010.
 The band was chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival he curated in December 2011 in Minehead, Somerset.

 The band's tenth studio album, I Hate Music, was released on August 20, 2013.
 Before the release, Ballance announced on the band's website that she would not be taking part in the upcoming tour to promote the album, citing a worsening hearing condition known as hyperacusis.
-Her live replacement is Jason Narducy, formerly of Verbow and currently bass player with Bob Mould's band.
+Her live replacement was Jason Narducy, formerly of Verbow and then bass player with Bob Mould's band.
 The band performed in North America, Australia and the UK as part of the tour.

-In November 2013, the band played the final holiday camp edition of the All Tomorrow's Parties festival in Camber Sands, England.
+In November 2013, the band played the holiday camp edition of the All Tomorrow's Parties festival in Camber Sands, England.

 On February 27, 2016, Superchunk re-united with original drummer Chuck Garrison for a performance of "Slack Motherfucker" at the end of a Scharpling & Wurster live show in Durham, North Carolina.
 Jon Wurster performed some of the vocals in character as Philly Boy Roy.

 In November 2017, the band announced that their 11th studio album What a Time to Be Alive will be released in February 2018.

-On May 31, 2019, as part of Merge Records' "special 30th anniversary releases," Superchunk released an acoustic version of their 1994 album Foolish, titled Acoustic Foolish.
+On May 31, 2019, as part of Merge Records' "special 30th anniversary releases", Superchunk released an acoustic version of their 1994 album Foolish, titled Acoustic Foolish.

-On Feb 10, 2023, Jon Wurster announced his exit from the band.
+On February 10, 2023, Jon Wurster announced his exit from the band.
+The band released the compilation album Misfits & Mistakes: Singles, B-Sides & Strays 2007–2023 in October 2023.

+On August 22, 2025, the band released Songs in the Key of Yikes, their thirteenth studio album, through Merge Records.